DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 ### Changing a course or course location

 A provider may request that a candidate be placed on an different course, or a different site.
+This method of updating the course option bypasses the state machine and can be applied to any course option regardless of state (e.g 'awaiting provider decision', 'interviewing' etc).

 - Find the course